zepto-lang/mustache/README.md

 (load "template.zp")
 (define template (import "template:template"))
 ; Here is an example from the test suite;
-; sorry for those weird linebreaks, they are supposed to make this readable (minitest:assert-equal
+; sorry for those weird linebreaks, they are supposed to make this readable (i know it's still a mess) (minitest:assert-equal
   "
 <h1>I am a title</h1>